sebass25/sebass25/README.md

 ---

 ## 🌟 Interests and Projects
-- **Automotive and Industrial Mechanics:** Designs and solutions for complex mechanical systems 🚗🔧.
+- **Automotive Mechanics:** Designs and maintenance of high-performance vehicles 🚗🔧.
+- **Energy Systems:** Development of solutions for sustainable power generation and efficiency ⚡🌱.
-- **IoT Projects:** Development of prototypes using Arduino and Raspberry Pi for automation 🤖🌐.
+- **IoT Projects:** Prototypes using Arduino and Raspberry Pi for automation 🤖🌐.

 ---

 ## 📞 Contact
 - 📂 [GitHub](https://github.com/sebass25)
-- ✉️ Email: colmansebas25@email.com
+- ✉️ Email: colmansebas25@gmail.com